ArjenTamerus/DFToy/README.md

 # DFToy

-3D DFT toy code in C and Fortran.
+3D DFT toy code.

 Performs exact and/or iterative calculation of the Eigenstates of a simple system, representative of a simple DFT calculation.

 # Requirements

-## Both versions
- - C/Fortran compiler
+ - C/MPI compiler
  - LAPACK
  - BLAS
  - FFTW

-## C version only
- - MPI library/compiler
  - ScaLAPACK (optional) - export `WITH_SCALAPACK`
  - ELPA (optional) - export `WITH_ELPA` (implies `WITH_SCALAPACK`)